DESTINATIONS · CALABRIA

 What can you see at the MARCA Museum in Catanzaro?

-At the museum, you can admire the permanent collection of works by Mimmo Rotella, the Pinacoteca with works from the 16th to 19th centuries (including Mattia Preti and Andrea Cefaly) and the Gipsoteca.
-Additionally, the museum organises numerous temporary exhibitions by world-renowned contemporary artists.
+At the museum you can admire the permanent collection of works by Mimmo Rotella, the Pinacoteca with works from the 16th to 19th centuries, including names such as Mattia Preti and Andrea Cefaly, and the Gipsoteca.
+Additionally, the museum organises temporary exhibitions dedicated to contemporary art.

 How much does a ticket to the MARCA Museum cost?